dustinyschild/32-auth/README.md

   * `_content.scss`

 #### Feature Tasks
-* create a simple front end for your cf-gram (or comparable) API
+* create a simple front end for your photo upload API
 * create a landing page that enables a user to signup and signin
   * redirect the user to the dashboard page on signup or signin
   * store the users token in `localStorage` on signin